QualiSystems/cloudshell-logging/README.md

 # Cloudshell logger

 Repo for the cloudshell-logging package.
 The cloudshell-logging package contains scripts and classes that help to create logger suitable for shells.

+We use tox and pre-commit for testing.
+[Services description](https://github.com/QualiSystems/cloudshell-package-repo-template#description-of-services)